vergauwenthomas/MetObs_toolkit/docs/intro.rst

 Station()
 -----------

-A :py:meth:`Station<metobs_toolkit.station.Station>` is a class that has the same attributes and methods as a Dataset, but all the observations are limited to a specific station.
+A :ref:`Station <Station api>` is a class that has the same attributes and methods as a Dataset, but all the observations are limited to a specific station.

 .. code-block:: python